armedbear/abcl/doc/design/pathnames/url-pathnames.markdown

 6. TRUENAME "aliased" to PROBE-FILE signalling an error if the URL is not accessible (see "Non-goal 1").

-7. DIRECTORY for non-wildcards
+7. DIRECTORY works for non-wildcards.

 8. URL pathname work as a valid argument for OPEN with :DIRECTION :INPUT.

 9. Enable the loading of ASDF2 systems referenced by a URL pathname.

-10. The reserved URL characters (`~`, `/`, `?`, etc.) shall be
-encoded in the proper manner on construction of the Pathname.
+10. Pathnames constructed with the "file" scheme (i.e. #p"file:/this/file") need to be properly URI encoded according to RFC3986 or otherwise will signal FILE-ERROR.

 11. The "file" scheme will continue to be represented by an "ordinary" Pathname.
+Thus, after construction of a URL Pathname with the "file" scheme, the namestring of the resulting PATHNAME will no longer contain the "file:" prefix.

 12. The "jar" scheme will continue to be represented by a jar Pathname.